 In this web-server, we have listed two databases called as 'BacMet Experimenatlly Confirmed database (BacMet_EXP)' and the 'BacMet Predicted database (BacMet_ALL)'.
 The major differences are:

-the same genes as well as genes with similar sequences, predicted to have conserved function.
+Database' contains the same genes as well as genes with similar sequences,

 The predicted resistance genes have been collected using similarity searches in the NCBI non-redundant database, and are believed to be representative of the diverse range